ethanchewy/PythonBuddy/CONTRIBUTING.md

    build.
 2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters..
+3. Ensure that every function has a comment/docstring above it that abides to the reStructured Text format
+4. Make sure your code is well tested.

 ### Our Standards